 - Audio quality is good like many other Nokia models.
 The reproduction, the tonal balance is up to my standard.
 RF performance is above average though and not handling hand-off quite as good as some other Nokia models.

 - There is a problem with the newer firmware (should any of you have already updated to the version 6 series)... the battery life is relatively short for a 1020mAh BL-5C.
 Even turning off the Bluetooth, not talking a lot, just listen to the FM radio and about an hour of music, it may require to be recharged within a day!
-It is like dealing with many CDMA or UMTS counterparts!

 - The key pad and navigation D-pad is flushed but well spaced, offer good tactile feedback for me.
 Also, there are plenty of buttons on the both left (Back, Skip, Pause/Play) and right (Volume Up / Down) sides.
 While they are handy but they could be mistakenly pressed at times.
 I consider it as bad ergonomics, a little annoying.